 NIT Northern Institute of Technology Management presented the first Hamburg Economic Dialog on January 26, 2017 at 6.00 pm.
 Entrepreneurs and managers from Hamburg's SME sector came together at NIT to jointly discuss the challenges of digitization.
 The theme of the first event was: Work 4.0 - Humans or Machines?
-Two short impulse speeches by NIT CEO Verena Fritzsche and by Kristina Lohse-Thiele, Head of Customers and Process Development at Hamburg Wasser, was followed by an open panel discussion with representatives of business, science, politics and start-ups.
+Two short keynote speeches given by NIT CEO Verena Fritzsche and by Kristina Lohse-Thiele, Head of Customers and Process Development at Hamburg Wasser, were followed by an open panel discussion with representatives of business, science, politics and start-ups.
 On the panel: Verena Fritzsche (CEO NIT), Kristina Lohse-Thiele, Carmen Möller (Grüne Fraktion Hamburg-Nord), Tobias Hagenau (Startup HQ Labs).
-The evening will be moderated by Sven Enger, digital expert and initiator of the Digital Think Tank at NIT.
-Participation by registration only, until January 20, 2017.
+The evening was moderated by digital expert Sven Enger.

 Topic: Digitization Capital Hamburg – Opportunity or burden?

-“Digitization Capital Hamburg – Opportunity or Liability?” is the subject of the NIT Northern Institute of Technology Management’s Second Hamburg Economic Dialog.
+“Digitization Capital Hamburg – Opportunity or Liability?” was the subject of the NIT Northern Institute of Technology Management’s Second Hamburg Economic Dialog.
 Where do we stand on the climate of innovation?
 What can be done politically to promote it?
-How is society to develop if work is to be considered differently?
-SMB entrepreneurs and executives from Hamburg will discuss these topics with startups and politicians.
-Christian Günner, head of customer service and systems development at Hamburg Wasser, will reveal in a keynote speech what potential a big infrastructure supplayer offer a digital city.
-Daniel Rebhorn, managing partner of e-commerce service provider diconium Group, looks at Hamburg’s potential from further afield.
-Moderator of the dialog is Sven Enger, a digital expert and head of the NIT’s Digital Think Tank.
+How will society develop if work is to be considered differently?
+SMB entrepreneurs and executives from Hamburg discussed these topics with startups and politicians.
+Christian Günner, head of the customer service and systems development at Hamburg Wasser, revealed in a keynote speech what potential a big infrastructure company can offer to a digital city.
+Daniel Rebhorn, a managing partner of e-commerce service provider diconium Group, looked at Hamburg’s potential using various perspectives and case studies.
+Moderator of the dialog was digital expert Sven Enger.